-After an hour or two of the daily evening walk, I tell myself that I should go back home and read.
+After an hour or two of the daily evening walk, I tell myself I should go home and read.
 But sometimes, I want to keep walking with my friend.
 I want to sleep at 4 am after Netflixing zombie movies back to back.
 I want to wake up late and then write and let the day design its schedule.

 But during those zombie movies, I keep looking at the watch.
-The MacBook throws the battery low warning, but I don’t plug in the charger as I want the computer to sleep its natural course.
+The MacBook throws the low-battery warning, but I don’t plug in the charger as I want the computer to sleep its natural course.
 And then we can sleep too.
 But then we stay awake some more and talk about our lives.

 As every hour passes by, I realize that my waking up time is getting shifted by one hour and that I had to sleep early and start the next day with a fresh run in the morning.
 But I continue the conversation as that was what I wanted to do at that moment.

 Why do we think about the future — the most uncertain and unpredictable — and not about now?
+Why do we follow so many small daily habits?

 What do we want out of life?